 Zoo Boise hosts various animal exhibits to showcase animals from around the world.
 Its most prominent zone is the African Plains.
 The area includes exhibitions of African animals – lions, giraffes, zebras, leopards, tigers, and primates.
 The region also features an African boat ride and an African Village.

 The zoo continues to expand animal exhibitions with plans for Asian animals and animals from the Americas.

-Some of the other sites in the zoo include a butterfly area, lots of birds, and a kids’ farm.
+Some of the other zoo sites include a butterfly area, lots of birds, and a kids' farm.
 There are places to eat and drink in the park.

 Address: 355 Julia Davis Dr, Boise, ID 83702

 Also Read: Top 10 Tourist Attractions in Boise, Idaho

 The Idaho Potato Museum is an informative experience about the significance and impact of the potato in Idaho – it's a significant part of the state's economic growth with influences seen around the country.

 The museum is dedicated entirely to the potato.
 Exhibitions showcase everything from the cultivation of potatoes to the history of potatoes in Idaho.
 The multimedia exhibitions feature potato memorabilia, photos, and even the largest potato crisp in the world.
 Visitors can see an extensive timeline of potato consumption in the US.

 In addition to the exhibitions, visitors can also taste natural Idaho potatoes in the attached Potato Station Café.
 The café is built on a former baggage claim area from the original train deport initially housed in the building.